Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

 - AMD FreeSync Premium for smooth motion

-- Borderless design looks clean on video call backgrounds
+- Borderless design keeps video call backgrounds clean

 Cons

-- No USB-C input — requires adapter for newer MacBooks
+- No USB-C input — requires adapter or dock for newer MacBooks

 - VA panel has slower pixel response than IPS at similar prices